lorenzo-stoakes/linux-mm-notes/virt_layout.md

 ```

 This function makes use of the fact that the the early boot [memblock][memblock]
-memory manager has mapped memory excluding memory that is either reserved (via
+memory manager has mapped memory excluding memory that is either reserved,
-the system's [e820][e820] BIOS memory map information), device memory or
+device memory or otherwise unavailable (via the system's [e820][e820] BIOS
-otherwise unavailable.
+memory map information).
 We don't try to map these but rather only that memory
 which is available as RAM.

 ### init_memory_mapping()